JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 # Glossary

-**Comprehensive glossary of terms, acronyms, and technical definitions used in the RotorDream camera system documentation and implementation.**
+**Comprehensive glossary of terms, acronyms, and technical definitions used in the C Pro camera system documentation and implementation.**

 ## A

 **API (Application Programming Interface)**
 A set of protocols, routines, and tools for building software applications.
-RotorDream provides REST APIs, WebSocket APIs, and ONVIF APIs for system integration.
+C Pro provides REST APIs, WebSocket APIs, and ONVIF APIs for system integration.

 **AES (Advanced Encryption Standard)**
-A symmetric encryption algorithm used to secure data transmission and storage in the RotorDream system.
+A symmetric encryption algorithm used to secure data transmission and storage in the C Pro system.

 **Authentication**
 The process of verifying the identity of a user or system component before granting access to resources.